 The Caltech Chair of the Division of Physics, Mathematics and Astronomy nominates the Executive Director.
 The nomination is reviewed by the Caltech Provost and forwarded to the Caltech President.
 The Caltech President, in consultation with the MIT President, appoints the Executive Director as described above.
-The appointment is made in writing and the appointment letter states the term of the appointment, up to five years in duration.
+The appointment is made in writing and the appointment letter states the term of the appointment, up to five years in duration, with the possibility of renewal.

 Caltech reviews the performance of the LIGO Executive Director at the conclusion of the Director's term or at any other earlier time deemed appropriate by the Division Chair.
-Following the review, the Division Chair may nominate the Executive Director for continuation or reappointment, or may nominate a new Executive Director.
+Following the review, the Division